FYI for VMI Faculty and Staff

 - apply effective study skills including reading for comprehension, note-taking, test preparation, and organization of academic materials

-- access various Post resources such as Miller Academic Center, Preston Library, Career Services, and Cadet Counseling
+- access various Post resources such as Miller Academic Center, the Open Math Lab, and Preston Library

 By successfully completing AC 102, new cadets will be able to: